 Here you’ll find colorful houses, cute cafes, and beautiful boutique and gift shops.
 It’s the perfect place to get a souvenir for someone you love.

 You won’t find any chain stores in the Old City Quarter of Nanaimo, instead, there is a diverse collection of independent shops, selling everything from unique local art to pretty dresses and antique furniture.

-This part of town is also a good place to get lunch or dinner, I highly recommend the woodfired pizza at La Stella Trattoria (I had the one with prosciutto).
+This part of town is also a popular place to get lunch or dinner, I highly recommend the woodfired pizza at La Stella Trattoria (I had the one with prosciutto).

 2. Check out The Bastion